Much-Binding-in-the-Marsh: Music

+And yesterday this very startling fact emerged:

+We've only got the colours left, the reds have all been purged.

+At Much-Binding-in-the-Marsh.

+Each week the closing music for the show consisted of four verses of the song, rising a semitone from one verse to the next.
+Over the years Horne and Murdoch wrote more than 500 verses for it, including topical material in the lyrics.

 Over its ten years, the programme featured several singers in the musical numbers in mid-show.
 Among them were Marilyn Williams, Maudie Edwards, Joan Winters, Dorothy Carless, Binnie Hale, Vivienne Chatterton and Gwen Catley.

 In the early programmes the music was played by the RAF Orchestra, billed as "all-star", and numbering many of Britain's best young instrumentalists among its personnel.
 Torch conducted.
 The conductors of the various orchestras included Stanley Black, Billy Ternent, Harry Rabinowitz, Frank Cantell, Paul Fenoulhet, Robert Busby and Charles Shadwell.
 While on Radio Luxembourg, musical accompaniment for the first three programmes was provided by Woolf Phillips and the Skyrockets; the remainder of the series had music by the Squadronaires with Ronnie Aldrich as conductor.
 The orchestra was joined for the final series (1953–1954) by the BBC Men's Chorus, conducted by Leslie Woodgate.